emilegp/neovim-config/snippets_list.md

 ## Begin of line only

 - `it` : itemize environnement (to do sub items, nesting this environnement in another works wonder)
+- `en` : enumerate environnement
+- `-` : item in itemize and enumerate env
 - `sec` : section header
 - `sub` : subsection header
 - `ssub` : subsubsection header